 Alien species are introduced accidentally or purposefully outside their native distributional geographic ranges, for example, in India 14.25 million hectares of farmland were invaded by Parthenium hysterophorus L. within a tenure of 200 years of introduction.
 It is also reported to be a health hazard, particularly to farm laborers.
 Frequent contact with this plant causes allergy, dermatitis, eczema, asthma, constant sneezing, cough, fever and gangrene (Bahar 2000; Love et al. 2009; Dasgupta 2010).
 Another invasive species, Lantana camara L. increases the incidence of sleeping sickness in both wild and domesticated animals, as well as human beings (Mack et al. 2000).
 It is estimated that as many as 50% of invasive species, in general, can be classified as ecologically harmful, based on their actual impacts (Richardson et al. 2000).
 Few alien plants were used in the preparation of Ayurvedic formulations and some cultivated alien species provide food, medicine, fuel, & fodder to local communities (Kull et al. 2007; Shiddamallayya et al. 2010).
 There is an urgent necessary to prepare data on the distribution of native and alien species to perform a risk assessment of plant invasions (Cronk & Fuller, 1995).

 Previous studies on the diversity of alien flora in India comprising 1,599 species, belonging to 161 families, and constituting 8.5% of the total Indian vascular flora.
-Andhra University, Visakhapatnam.
-(Surendra et al. 2013); Eastern Ghats in Northern Andhra Pradesh (Naidu, et al. 2015); Jhabua district in Madhya Pradesh (Wagh & Jain (2015); Rohilkhand region (UP) (Kumari, et al. 2016); Uttarakhand (Arora et al. 2022).
+Andhra University, Visakhapatnam (Surendra et al. 2013); Eastern Ghats in Northern Andhra Pradesh (Naidu, et al. 2015); Jhabua district in Madhya Pradesh (Wagh & Jain (2015); Rohilkhand region (UP) (Kumari, et al. 2016); Uttarakhand (Arora et al. 2022).

 In Karnataka state, few studies were undertaken to document the invasive flora of the state, they are alien flora of the Gadag district (Kambhar & Kotresha 2011).
 Dharwad district (Kotresha et al. 2011).
 A total of 390 weeds were collected and documented, Asteraceae was the dominant family with 41 weed species from Karnataka (Sagar 2018).
 215 alien species belonging to 68 families were documented from the Ballari district (Kotresh & Siddeshwari 2020).
 Ecological impacts of invasive alien flora in Devarayanadurga Reserve Forest, Tumakuru district (Mouna & Kotresha 2022) enumerated 144 species belonging to 51 families.
 312 species belonging to 79 families along with habit, habitat, nativity, mode of introduction invasive status, and uses of alien plant species in Hassan district (Kumar & Nagayya, 2022).